jfecher/ante-website/content/docs/language.md

 ## Imports

-Importing all symbols within a module into scope can be done with an `import` expression.
+Importing symbols within a module into scope can be done with an `import` expression.
 Lets say we were using the module hierarchy given in the [section above](#modules).
 In our `Baz.Nested` file we